BloodTrain

 In Cooperation with

-• National regulatory authorities in the partner countries: Ghana, Nigeria, Tanzania, Zambia, Zimbabwe
+• National regulatory authorities in the project countries: Ghana, Nigeria, Tanzania, Zambia, Zimbabwe

 • Africa Society for Blood Transfusion (AfSBT), South Africa